Biobix/REPARATION/README.md

 # Install

-The tool does not rerquire any special installation outside the prerequisites.
+REPARATION does not rerquire any special installation requirements.
+To install REPARATION, clone/download the github repository into a directory of your choice.

+Binaries:

+If prodigl/glimmer3 is not installed on your system then REPARATION will use the version avialable in the script directory.
+Under Linux you must ensure that you have read and execute permissions for the binary file.
+If needed, use the chmod command to set the execute bit, e.g.:

+chmod +x $PATH/REPARATION/scripts/bin/prodigal
+chmod +x $PATH/REPARATION/scripts/bin/glimmer/glimmer3
+chmod +x $PATH/REPARATION/scripts/bin/glimmer/build-icm

 # Galaxy Installation